llmware-ai/llmware/docs/contributing.md

   - Ask questions, reproduce the issues, or provide solutions.
   - Pull a request to fix the issue.

-### New or Enhancement to existing Features
-If you'd like to contribute a new feature or significantly change an existing one, you can

-- Start a discussion with us in our [github discussions](https://github.com/llmware-ai/llmware/discussions).

 # Security Vulnerabilities
 **If you believe you've found a security vulnerability, then please _do not_ submit an issue ticket or pull request or otherwise publicly disclose the issue.**